abeldantas/pdf-unpacker/README.md

 - Converts PDF files to clean Markdown format
 - Automatically extracts images from PDFs
 - Uploads images to Imgur for reliable hosting
+- Strategically places image references throughout the document
 - Updates Markdown references to use Imgur URLs
 - Supports batch conversion of multiple PDFs

 ## Requirements

-- `pandoc` - For PDF to Markdown conversion
+- For PDF to Markdown conversion:
+  - `npx` and Node.js - To run the pdf2md package
+  - `@opendocsg/pdf2md` - Will be automatically installed if missing
   - `curl` - For API calls to Imgur
   - `jq` - For parsing JSON responses

+- Optional but recommended for image extraction:
+  - `pdfimages` (from poppler-utils package) - For extracting images from PDFs
+  - `convert` (from ImageMagick) - For converting image formats before uploading

 ## Installation